 The key is to learn how to prioritise your work by breaking it down into achievable tasks.

 A simple place to start is a to-do list.
 Just having a list to refer to can remove the stress, not to mention wasted time, around trying to figure out which task you should complete first.
 Make sure you keep it up to date, categorised and prioritised.

-Whether it’s an old school notebook or diary, the voice recorder on your phone or one of the many ‘time management’ apps available, today it’s easier than ever to manage your time properly and productively.
+Whether it’s an old school notebook or diary, the voice recorder on your phone or one of the many apps available, today it’s easier than ever to control your workday properly and productively.

 Innovation, creativity, agility.
 Entrepreneurial skills are about thinking outside the square, understanding how internal and external forces can impact on a particular market or consumer habit, and being willing to take a calculated risk.